Frequently Asked Questions

 How long will I be in therapy?

 The length of therapy varies depending on your specific needs and circumstances.
 Many types of therapy that we provide in our practice are meant to be short-term.
 Therapy for insomnia often lasts 6-8 sessions.
-Therapy for trauma is also typically short-term.
+Therapy for trauma and chronic pain therapy are also typically short-term.
 You can discuss what you are looking for with your therapist when you start treatment.

 Will the things I discuss be kept private?